My Story

 Life was passing by quickly and I was spending the majority of these 24 hours in an office away from my family.
 The value of time was finally becoming clear to me.
 I had some hard hitting realizations that propelled me to start my own business:

-It was TIME to make a change!
+It was TIME to make a change.

 Starting to work from home again